 As Chief Executive Officer at BlueKai, Omar Tawakol is responsible for the overall management, growth, and vision for the company’s groundbreaking exchange business.
 Prior to founding BlueKai, Omar was the Chief Advertising Officer of Medio Systems, the leading provider of mobile search and advertising solutions for carriers such as Verizon and T‐Mobile.
 He joined Medio from Revenue Science, where as Chief Marketing Officer and General Manager he was instrumental in founding and growing the company’s leading behavioral targeting businesses, which provide services for many of the largest Internet publishers.
 There he was actively involved with key industry leaders in defining standards for behavioral targeting.
 Omar earned Master of Computer Science and Industrial Engineering degrees from Stanford University and a Bachelor of Engineering degree from MIT.
 While at Stanford, he was a computer science researcher at both the Stanford Logic Group and HP Software Labs.
 Omar’s research on formalizing context was published in the American Association of Artificial Intelligence.

-Rik van der Kooi is corporate vice president of Microsoft’s Advertiser & Publisher Solutions (APS) group.
-In this capacity, van der Kooi leads the advertising platform business at Microsoft and has overall responsibility for building and scaling Microsoft’s search and display advertising offerings globally.
-APS is the engine that powers and monetizes the Microsoft Advertising brand, which generates in excess of $4B annually.
-The APS group defines business strategy, product management, and sales motion for search, display and emerging solutions across PC, Mobile, and TV platforms.
-Offerings include Microsoft Media Network, the Microsoft Advertising Exchange, Atlas, data and targeting solutions, social media, publisher offerings and premium brand display solutions.
-Van der Kooi is also accountable for the success of the combined Microsoft + Yahoo Search Alliance, and has executive oversight over the company’s expanding digital ecosystem partnership strategy.
+Rik van der Kooi is Corporate Vice President of the Microsoft Advertising Business Group (MSA BG).
+In this capacity, van der Kooi has overall responsibility for building and scaling Microsoft's advertising offerings globally.
+The MSA BG is the advertising engine that monetizes Microsoft’s consumer assets, generating in excess of US$4 billion annually.
+The MSA BG defines the advertising product strategy, marketing and sales motion for search, display and emerging solutions across all surface areas, including PC, mobile, tablets, and TV platforms.
+Offerings include marketer and agency solutions, paid search, data and targeting offerings, the Microsoft Media Network, the Microsoft Advertising Exchange, Atlas, social media, mobile, publisher offerings, and premium brand display solutions.
+Van der Kooi is also accountable for the success of the combined Microsoft + Yahoo Search Alliance, and has executive oversight over the company's expanding digital ecosystem partnership strategy.

-Prior to taking over as leader of APS, van der Kooi served as CFO and corporate vice president of Microsoft’s Online Services Division (OSD), where he was responsible for all financial matters for the group, including financial accounting, reporting and controls, business analysis, performance management, mergers and acquisitions (M&A), and IT systems.
-Before that, he had stints as chief financial officer of Windows; as General Manager of Finance and Administration for the Sales, Marketing and Services Group in EMEA, based in Paris; and Finance Director for the Benelux countries.
+Prior to taking over as leader of MSA BG, van der Kooi served as CFO and corporate vice president of Microsoft's Online Services Division (OSD), where he was responsible for all financial matters for the group.
+Before that, he had stints as chief financial officer of Windows; general manager of finance and administration for the Sales, Marketing and Services Group in EMEA, based in Paris; and finance director for the Benelux countries.
 He joined Microsoft in 1999.

 Before he joined Microsoft, van der Kooi was chief financial officer of IBC Vehicles Ltd, a subsidiary of General Motors Corporation, in Luton, United Kingdom.
 He held several other finance and business positions within GM's European operations in Spain and the United Kingdom.

 Van der Kooi holds a Master of Business Administration degree from the Instituto de Estudios Superiores de la Empresa (IESE) in Barcelona, Spain, and a Bachelor of Business Administration degree from Nyenrode University in The Netherlands.
 He is married and has three children.
-In his spare time, he enjoys running, soccer, being outdoors, and music.
+In his spare time, he enjoys running, soccer and music.